calliecameron/markdown-makefile/tests/test2/test2.md

 * * *

 This is a new paragraph after the stars.
-This text is <span style="font-variant:small-caps;">Small Caps</span>.
+This text is [Small Caps]{.smallcaps}.
 Here is a pound sign (£), a euro sign (€), and three letters with accents: ëóû.

 # This is a second section